iotaledger/trie.go/README.md

 ### Root package of `trie.go`
 Contains data types and interfaces shared between different implementations of trie:
-- interfaces `VCommitment` and `TCommitment` which abstracts details of serialization of the commitment data
+- interfaces `VCommitment` and `TCommitment` abstracts implementation from serialization details
-- interfaces for access to key/value store `KVReader`, `KVWriter`, `KVIterator`
+- `KVReader`, `KVWriter`, `KVIterator` abstracts implementation from details of a particular key/value store
 - various utility functions used in the code and in tests

 ### Package `trie256p`
 Contains implementation of the extended [radix trie](https://en.wikipedia.org/wiki/Radix_tree).

-It essentially follows the formal definition in [_256+ trie.
+It essentially follows the formal definition provided in [_256+ trie.
 Definition_](https://hackmd.io/@Evaldas/H13YFOVGt).

 The implementation is optimized performance and storage-wise.
-It provides `O(Log256(N))` complexity of the trie updates.
+It provides `O(log_256(N))` complexity of the trie updates.

+The trie itself is stored as a collection of key/value pairs.
+Updating of the trie is cached in memory.
+It makes trie update a very fast operation.

-The `trie256p` is abstracted from both a particular commitment scheme through `CommitmentModel` interface and from details of key/value store implementation via `KVStore` interface.
+The `trie256p` is abstracted from both the particular commitment scheme through `CommitmentModel` interface and from details of key/value store implementation via `KVStore` interface.

 The generic implementation of `256+ trie` can be used to implement different commitment models by implementing